I never realized confetti bombs were missing from my life until I partied at Coco Bongo.

 Yes, confetti bombs.
 And three-foot-wide balloons.
 And go-go dancers.
 And machines sporadically blasting foggy, cold gusts of air onto the dance floor, causing partygoers to shriek with delight Every.
 Single.
 Time.

 It took less than five minutes for our server to arrive with an entire tray full of booze (don’t ask how he memorized our individual orders) and we didn’t waste any time downing them while watching the opening act, which included a little person wearing an Ace Ventura mask surrounded by go-go dancers.
-Natch.

-As they warmed up the crowd and the clock neared 11 p.m., the club filled with partygoers of all ages.
+As they warmed up the crowd and the clock neared 11 p.m., club Coco Bongo filled with partygoers of all ages.
 I even spotted one woman who appeared to be over 70-years-old—and judging by her dance moves and the look of pure joy on her face all night, I think she enjoyed herself more than anyone!

 Finally, it was time for the show to start…and what a show it was.

 Downtime saw the Coco Bongo crew pull ladies up on stage to dance, some even heading up to a private platform where a wind gust suddenly shot up from below, causing their skirts to flip over their heads and the crowd to roar in appreciation (or shock, depending who you asked and what the ladies were or weren’t wearing underneath).

 As the hours flew by and the liquor flowed freely, somewhere in the back of my mind I knew it had to be approaching dawn, but there wasn’t a single part of me that wanted to leave the party—not bad for someone who famously prefers an evening of Netflix over a night at the club.

 But as all good things must come to an end, eventually the final curtain dropped, the stage was once again transformed into a dance floor, and we slowly made our way through the bits of confetti still littering the floor to head home.

 - What to bring: Cash for tipping your server, and lots of energy!

 YOU MIGHT ALSO ENJOY:

-The best of Cabo San Lucas, Mexico
+- The best of Cabo San Lucas, Mexico

-Fun things to do in and around Puerto Vallarta, Mexico
+- Fun things to do in and around Puerto Vallarta, Mexico

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN:
+CLICK THE IMAGES BELOW TO PIN: